Home » Healthcare Ransomware Response

 Long contracts

-Vendor promises made under pressure
+Vendor promises under pressure

-That rarely solves the real issue.
+That rarely resolves the real issue.

 What actually happened

-What protections worked
+What worked

 Where responsibility was unclear